A Short History

 The name St Matthew, directly connected to the founding fathers of the village, was assigned.
 No other building in the deanery was named after St Matthew.
 On June 29th 1985, a service was held at which the Bishop of Blackburn delivered the licence to officially give the building its name as a church.

-Our AGM will be held on Wednesday April 3rd at 6.30pm.
-Everyone welcome.
+Our AGM will be held in the church on THURSDAY FEBRUARY 19TH starting at 7pm.